Matt Walsh (political commentator): What Is a Woman?

 Eventbrite banned screenings of the documentary due to the service not permitting content that promotes "hate, violence, or harassment towards others and/or oneself".
-Walsh denied that the documentary was hate speech and criticized Eventbrite for permitting the screening of drag shows that allow children in attendance.
+Walsh denied that the documentary was hate speech and accused Eventbrite of hypocrisy for permitting the screening of drag shows that allow children in attendance, which Walsh considers a form of grooming.

 In February 2022, Eli Erlick, a transgender activist, alleged that Walsh had invited dozens of people to participate in the documentary under false pretenses.
 Kataluna Enriquez, Fallon Fox, and other transgender public figures corroborated the account.
 Walsh created a group called the Gender Unity Project, which the activists said attempted to lure them into participating in the film.
 The Gender Unity Project's Twitter account and website were taken down shortly after the allegations went public.
 Erlick claimed there were at least 50 other recruited interviewees, including a 14-year-old transgender girl.

-As a part of Walsh's What is a Woman? college tour, he screened the documentary at University of Houston on October 13, 2022, by invitation from Young Conservatives of Texas.
-While 435 people attended, police estimated 400 protesters—including trans rights activists—as well as counter-protesters outside.
-A screening by Walsh at the University of Wisconsin, sponsored mostly by Young America's Foundation, was also met by protesters.